rkluger68/cpycourse/docs/lessons/palindroms.md

         - takes a single string argument
         - returns `True` if string is a palindrom, `False` otherwise
+        - 1. Use a loop for implementation
+        - 2. Try an alternative implementation: Chdeck `word == word[::-1]`
         - proof the function by calling it with a palindrom-word and a non-palindrom word

     Optionally: Create a python script `check_palindrom.py` that asks the user to enter a word to be checked to be a palindrom